crossbario/crossbar-fabric-docs/docs/guide/Security-Hardened-Deployments.md

 ## Host Firewall

-**In short: use Linux iptables and deny any traffic but in- and outgoing traffic for TCP/443 (HTTPS and secure WebSocket).**
+> **Summary: use Linux iptables and deny any traffic but in- and outgoing traffic for TCP/443 (HTTPS and secure WebSocket).**

 It is highly recommended to run a kernel based, stateful, layer 4 firewall on the host running Crossbar.io Fabric.